dagainz/Correlator/docs/event-system.md

 The Correlator Event system consists of:

 ## Events

-Events are python objects that are dispatched from the front-end engine or one of its modules in relation to something noteworthy happening.
-They are dispatched with at least a textual summary of the event, but it is also possible to attach an arbitrary data structure for use in event handlers.

-## Events

-Events are dispatched from the front-end engine or one of its modules.
+The front-end engine or one of its modules react to noteworthy situations by dispatching events that can be received and acted on by event handlers.

 They are modeled as python objects and are instances or children of of Correlator.event.Event.

 Standard event types are supplied to provide appropriate default actions.
 For example, any custom event dispatched is a subclass of ErrorEvent will generate a python log entry with a severity of error when